Extreme cost-cutting

 Speaking of toilet paper, use the restrooms at work or in stores to save money on paper goods.

 Use cloth napkins, and try not to make a mess so you don’t have to wash them as often.
-Or, just make a mess and go wash up afterwards so you don’t have to use them at all.
+Or, just make a mess and go wash up afterward so you don’t have to use them at all.

 Spend as little time as possible at home during the summer months (when electric bills are extremely high here) so that you can leave the AC set to 90 when you’re not home.
-(Setting it much hotter than that gets too expensive to cool it down.)
+(Setting is much hotter than that gets too expensive to cool it down.)
 Set it to 85 when you ARE home.

 Do only large loads of laundry, after you’ve worn everything 3-4 times (or more, if they still seem clean) first.
-Don’t bother separating out coloreds & lights unless you can get full loads, because it’s a waste of money for the extra loads.
+Don’t bother separating coloreds & lights unless you can get full loads, because it’s a waste of money for the extra loads.
 Use 1/3 the amount of suggested detergent.

 Grow your hair longer, and do trims at home with a pair of scissors.
 (I couldn’t afford one of those electric trimmers.)